silahian/VisualHFT/README.md

 Description automatically generated](Aspose.Words.5b849bdf-d96d-4013-ad76-8c3daba3aead.001.png)

+## Long Description
-**Long Description**: enterprise level trading systems run in collocated server with no human interaction.
+Enterprise level trading systems run in collocated server with no human interaction.
 With VisualHFT, we can have a look at what’s going on with the markets, risk, exposures, and many other analytics.

 The main focus is to have a dashboard showing market microstructure information.
 That means that we can see L2 prices, from different venues and the aggregation of it.
 Also, we can see Limit Order Book dynamic and its resting orders.